adferrand/docker-backuppc/README.md

 ### Advanced SSL use

-Instead of providing a very advanced SSL configuration in this Docker, and reinvent the wheel, it is adviced to run your backuppc instance without SSL and without exposing the 8080 port, and launch a second container with a secured SSL reverse-proxy pointing to the BackupPC instance.
+Instead of providing a very advanced SSL configuration in this Docker, and reinvent the wheel, it is advised to run your backuppc instance without SSL and without exposing the 8080 port, and launch a second container with a secured SSL reverse-proxy pointing to the BackupPC instance.

 You will be able to make routing based on DNS, use certificates signed by Let's Encrypt and so on.
 See [nginx-proxy](https://github.com/jwilder/nginx-proxy) + [letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) or [traefik](https://hub.docker.com/_/traefik/) for more information.

 ## SMTP configuration for notification delivery

 BackupPC can send notifications by mail to inform users about backups state.
-This docker include the MSMTP utility, which basically rely all mails to a pre-existing SMTP server.
+This docker include the MSMTP utility, which basically relays all mails to a pre-existing SMTP server.

 Two configuration approaches are available.